Athenaxr/Athenaxr.github.io/_pages/about.md

 If you are interested in academic collaboration or would like to get in touch, feel free to contact me at: athena_xr@163.com.

 # 🔥 News
-- *2025.07*: I attended ELLIS Summer school, EPFL, Switzerland!
+- *2024.09*: I passed my first year candidacy exam!
-- *2022.02*: &nbsp;🎉🎉 I started my Ph.D. at the CXI group, EPFL, Switzerland!
+- *2023.10*: &nbsp;🎉🎉 I started my Ph.D at the CXI group, EPFL, Switzerland!

 # ✨ Educational activities
 - *2025.07*: Advancements in High-Resolution Imaging using Next-Generation Light Sources conference.
 Trieste, Italy